chachabai/hexo-theme-next/README.md

 <p align="center">NexT is a high quality elegant <a href="http://hexo.io">Hexo</a> theme.
 It is crafted from scratch, with love.</p>

+## This is a modify version, fixed some bugs, and add more functions

 [![gitter-image]][gitter-url]
 [![mnt-image]](https://github.com/theme-next/hexo-theme-next)
 [![travis-image]][travis-url]